live Trump, Vance and Iranian parliament speaker sign U.S.-Iran memorandum

 An encyclical is an official papal letter addressed primarily to bishops but intended for the wider Church, offering guidance on doctrine, morals, and contemporary social issues.

-The presentation included senior Vatican officials and global experts such as Cardinal Víctor Manuel Fernández, Cardinal Michael Czerny, theologian Professor Anna Rowlands, and Christopher Olah, co-founder of Anthropic, alongside other academic and religious figures.
+The presentation included senior Vatican officials and global experts such as Cardinal Víctor Manuel Fernández, Cardinal Michael Czerny and theologian Professor Anna Rowlands, but also Christopher Olah, co-founder of Anthropic (AI company), alongside other academic and religious figures.

 Olah said in an X post that AI’s challenges extend beyond the tech industry and require cooperation between religious communities, civil society, and governments.